LuLuEhret/Field_Sentry/README.md

 Double click on FieldSentry.bat, or run directly from within a python IDE

+## Editing the configuration

-## Adding an installation
+### Add an installation

-Open the file "config.json", and add a new field with the same info as the other places
+Open the file "config.json" and add a new installation on the same template as the already existing ones

+### Change the trigger levels for the weather alarms
+Open the file "config.json" and change the wind or high temperature levels